Lihao-academic/Course_Work_Repo/Financial Market Analytics/README.md

 jupyter lab
 ```

-The original course dataset is not included.
+The original course dataset is included.
 Before running the project, place the source Excel workbook in the location configured in `extract_data.py`.
 The `pyarrow` package is required for the Parquet cache files.

 > **Note:** These are current baseline results.
 Sector-label extraction, transaction-cost accounting, and delisting handling still require validation, so the final numbers may change after a complete rerun.